rwxrob/boost/README.md

 The SKILSTAK Beginner Boost™ is an annual free, live, recorded, tech series focused on helping people get security and IT operations jobs.
-We start Wednesday May the 4th at 11:11:11 and have weekly live five-hour sessions most every Saturday with AMA on Sundays recorded to Youtube.
+We start Wednesday May the 4th at 11:11:11 and have weekly live four-hour sessions on Sundays (posted to YouTube 24 hours after recorded due to Twitch policy).
+See https://twitch.tv/rwxrob/schedule for schedule changes, etc.
-See [GitHub](https://github.com/rwxrob/boost) for prereqs, outline, and previous Boosts.

 ### The Bike Analogy